amrutprabhu/amrutprabhu.github.io/data/blog/2020/spring-boot-boost-jpa-bulk-insert-performance-by-100x.md

     private Long id;
 ```

-This drastically changed the insert performance, as Hibernate was able to leverage bulk insert.
+This drastically changed the insert performance, as Hibernate was able to leverage bulk inserts.

-From the previous performance improvement of 153 secs, the time to insert 10k records reduced to only **9 secs**.
-That's an increase in performance by nearly **95%.**
+From the previous performance improvement of 153 secs, the time to insert 10k records was reduced to only **9 secs**.
+That's an increase in performance of nearly **95%.**

 **Note: MySQL doesn’t support creating sequences**.